fedora-infra/mbbox/docs/source/user-guide/koji-hub.rst

 host
 ----

-The koji-hub hostname to be used on several config files such as httpd.
+The koji-hub hostname to be used on several config files and certificates such as httpd.

+This property should be set to the public base url of koji on production environments.

 configmap
 ---------